Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 How much does a degree from University of Connecticut Cost?

-The average annual cost of the degree at University of Connecticut is USD: 36572.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at University of Connecticut is USD: 22886
+The average annual cost of the degree at University of Connecticut is $36,572.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at University of Connecticut is $22,886.

 At University of Connecticut, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist University of Connecticut as your choice in the form.

-How much a University of Connecticut Graduate make?
+How much does a University of Connecticut Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 73997.
-An average University of Connecticut graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $73,997.
+An average University of Connecticut graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools